 remove Toxic compounds

-Toxic compounds such as paints, solvents, cleaners, and pesticides need to be stored away from the vents and ventilation.
+Toxic compounds such as paints, solvents, cleaners, and pesticides must be stored away from the vents and ventilation.
 More specifically, they should be removed from occupiable space.

 Assess fire hazards

 Combustible products such as cigarettes, candles, indoor barbeques, combustible kitchen appliances, or vent-free heaters in your house can all pose a fire risk.
-They are a fire hazard especially when used near an HVAC system, and cause problems with the airflow in the house.
+They’re fire hazards, especially when used near an HVAC system, and cause problems with the airflow in the house.

 remove air pollutants

-If you are cleaning the house using toxic cleaning products or doing an activity that produces air pollutants, open the windows.
-They will allow the contaminants to flow outdoors while the fresh outdoor air circulates in the house.
+If you’re cleaning the house with toxic cleaning products or doing an activity that produces air pollutants, open the windows.
+This will allow the contaminants to flow outdoors while the fresh outdoor air circulates in the house.

 Contact Beaufort Air Conditioning for IAQ & HVAC Service

-For over 30 years, Beaufort Air Conditioning has provided the area with quality and reliable HVAC service.
-Whether you need HVAC installation, repair, indoor air quality service, or more, we’re the local HVAC company you can trust in the Beaufort, SC area.
+Beaufort Air Conditioning has provided the area with quality and reliable HVAC service for over a decade.
+Whether you need HVAC installation or repair, indoor air quality service, or more, we’re the local HVAC company you can trust in the Beaufort, SC, area.

-Call us today at (843) 524-0996 or contact us online to schedule HVAC services in Beaufort, Bluffton, Lady’s Island, and the surrounding areas!
+Call (843) 524-0996 today or contact us online to schedule HVAC services in Beaufort, Bluffton, Lady’s Island, and the surrounding areas!